Lance Reddick, star of 'The Wire' and 'John Wick,' dead at 60 - KESQ

 “I thought it would be a hit but I didn’t anticipate that it would take so long to catch on, or that it would become this phenomenon,” Reddick told the Guardian.
 “Or that it would be so ignored by the industry.
 That really floored me, because I knew how good we were; we all did.”

+His “Wire” co-star Wendall Pierce remembered Reddick as a “man of great strength and grace” in a tribute on Friday.

+“As talented a musician as he was an actor,” Pierce wrote.
+“The epitome of class.
+A sudden unexpected sharp painful grief for our artistic family.
+An unimaginable suffering for his personal family and loved ones.
+Godspeed my friend.
+You made your mark here.”

-Reddick worked nearly nonstop in its aftermath, with a memorable part on “Lost” and regular roles in the Fox sci-fi series “Fringe,” Amazon’s “Bosch” and, more recently, Netflix’s version of “Resident Evil.”
+Reddick added numerous credits to his name after “The Wire,” with a memorable part on “Lost” and regular roles in the Fox sci-fi series “Fringe,” Amazon’s “Bosch” and, more recently, Netflix’s version of “Resident Evil.”

 Reddick told the Los Angeles Times in 2019 that his “Lost” character was supposed to become a series regular but plans changed when he booked a regular part on “Fringe.”
 Though, he said, even his short run on one of the biggest shows on television at the time introduced him to a new kind of fame.